thisisrandy/catan-randomizer/README.md

 - _New World Islands_
 - _New World of Fish & Islands_
 - _Everything, Everywhere, All at Once, Variable_
+- _Everything, Everywhere, All at Fish, Variable_
 - _Seafarers & Pirates, Variable_
+- _Seafarers & Piratical Fish, Variable_

 Note that the maximum feasible number of islands is different from scenario to scenario.
 For example, the shuffler can usually find a 7 island board for _New